geohackweek/geohackweek.github.io/projects/groundwater hydrology and GRACE/readme.md

 #### The problem

+If the well is dry, is the problem due to hydrology or humans?
+Kenya, Uganda, and Tanzania are three countries with an extensive well dataset.
+What are the spatial statistics of failures?
+Are functioning/non-functioning wells scattered randomly, or does failure follow a hydrologic pattern?

 A common challenge in interpreting and validating remote sensing data is in comparing these data to direct observations on the ground.
 Often remotely sensed data will cover large regions and have different temporal and spatial sampling frequency than point observations derived in the field.
 This kind of analysis requires geospatial tools to enable resampling, assessment of spatial statistics and extrapolation of point data to broader regions.
+In Geohackweek 2016, our project team ('Oh Well') left code to explore this problem on HydroShare ([Freshwaterhack: Groundwater Resources and GRACE](https://www.hydroshare.org/resource/8f74613935e84dcb9e4958229778f267/)).
+We've got a great start, but there is more to be done!

 #### Application Example